tyler-technologies-oss/forge/README.md

-# Forge Components
+# Tyler Forge™ Web Components

-Forge is a framework-agnostic library of Web Components adhering to [W3C Web Component Spec][2] and the [Forge Design System][1].
+Forge is a framework-agnostic library of Web Components adhering to [W3C Web Component Spec][2] and the [Tyler Forge™ Design System][1].
 Originally derived from Google's [Material Components Web][3] project, this project aims to create a consistent UI/UX across applications regardless of choice in front-end frameworks.
 Theming is a core part of the library such that competing design objectives can be achieved while still providing UI/UX cohesion across product catalogs.
-Please visit the [Forge Design System website][1] for additional guidance and documentation.
+Please visit the [Tyler Forge™ Design System website][1] for additional guidance and documentation.

 ## Important links